Green Resources

 Going Green

-Capitol Hardscapes is one of the few hardscaping companies approved to partner with the DC River Smart and Montgomery County Rainscapes Programs.
+Capitol Hardscapes is one of the few hardscaping companies in the DMV approved to partner with the DC River Smart, Montgomery County RainScapes and PG County Rain check Programs.
 These initiatives provide incentives to DC, Montgomery County and Prince George’s County homeowners who wish to reduce stormwater pollution by installing pervious pavers.

 Why might stormwater runoff be a problem?